• Skip to primary navigation

 If you have had no-bake chocolate macaroons or haystack cookies these are similar.
 Chow mein noodle cookies are another great example.

 This sounded like a delicious idea to me.
-Since he didn’t have a recipe, I just went by the trial and error method.
+Since he didn’t have a recipe, I just went by the trial-and-error method.
 With only 2 ingredients, how hard could it be?
 They turned out perfect the first time.
 It really does not get easier than this.

 How To Make Chocolate Coconut Nests